Statistically, you’re crazy to work in special education!

 - Lots of parent involvement

-Under the Individuals with Disabilities Education Improvement Act (IDEA, 2004), students fall into three tiers of education:
+RTI relies on tiered instruction.
+And under the Individuals with Disabilities Education Improvement Act (IDEA, 2004), students fall into three tiers of education:

 Tier 1 - 80-90% of students